Russian universities offer three types of degrees.

-- routine attestation is conducted through control works, individual tasks, colloquiums, and etc. (day-by-day assessment)
+- routine attestations are conducted through control works, individual tasks, colloquiums, and etc. (day-by-day assessment)

-- intermediate attestations are conducted through exams, pass-fail exams, term-work presentation, and etc. (twice a year)
+- intermediate attestations are conducted through exams, pass-fail tests, term-work presentation, and etc. (twice a year)

-- final attestation is conducted through state examinations and presentation of graduation thesis
+- final attestations are conducted through state examinations and presentation of graduation thesis

 Types of classes